andrewdownie/local_dev_settings/frequently-used-hotkeys.md

 ## Windows
 - winKey + num to jump to corresponding app on the taskbar

+## Autohotkey
+Rebind Left-Windows Key up event to shift one desktop to the left Rebind Right-Windows Key up event to shift one desktop to the right See Autohotkey file in this repo

 ## Postman
 - Ctrl + enter to send current request